 Make Better Use of Your Leftovers

 A great way to take full advantage of leftovers is to repurpose the food into a new and tasty dish.
 When you put those leftovers to good use and make meals out of the items that were left behind, you can create whole new meals and start to get a little more creative with your cooking.
 It will also save time but giving you a jump start with already cooked ingredients.
 A few weeks ago, I had leftover Spanish rice that I was getting tired of but didn’t want to waste.
 I added cheese and salmon to the dish and made a brand new, delicious dish that my family loved.
+Make sure your food is stored appropriately in order to get the most time and freshness out of your leftovers.

 Budgeting for the food you buy will help you to know what you’re spending money on and better manage your cash when it comes to food.
 Start by taking a few easy steps; you’ll be glad you did.